ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/train-test.md

 In the `scripts` directory, there is a Python script called `train_model.py`.
 This script loads the GTSRB dataset, defines a neural network, and trains the model on the dataset.

-#### Data pre-processing
+#### Data preprocessing

 The first section loads the GTSRB dataset to prepare it for training.
 The GTSRB dataset is built into `torchvision`, which makes loading easier.

-The transformations used when loading data are part of the pre-processing step, which makes the data uniform and ready to run through the extensive math operations of the ML model.
+The transformations used when loading data are part of the preprocessing step, which makes the data uniform and ready to run through the extensive math operations of the ML model.

-In accordance with common machine learning practices, data is separated into training and testing data to avoid over-fitting the neural network.
+In accordance with common machine learning practices, data is separated into training and testing data to avoid overfitting the neural network.

-Here is the code to load the dataset:
+Use this code to load the dataset:

 ```python
 transform = transforms.Compose([